TedMichalik/FS1/README.md

 DC1/CopyFiles1
 ```
 Add a static IP address for the second adapter.
-A second adapter was enabled for SSH logins for testing in VirtualBox.
+A second adapter was enabled for SSH logins forconfiguration and testing in VirtualBox.
 Make these changes to the **/etc/network/interfaces** file (Done with CopyFiles1):
 ```
 # The primary network interface